 This Constitution describes the procedures by which it may be amended and lays out the governance framework of the ArbitrumDAO and The Arbitrum Foundation.

 - ArbitrumDAO-governed chains: The Arbitrum One and Arbitrum Nova chains and any additional chains authorized by the ArbitrumDAO

-- DAO Treasury: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and The Arbitrum Foundation via on-chain voting mechanisms.
+- DAO Treasury: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and/or the Security Council of The Arbitrum Foundation via on-chain voting mechanisms.

 - Governed Chains: Any ArbitrumDAO-approved chains that are governed by the $ARB token